tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Disabling this feature allows granular control, which event types will be used.
 This is also required when the Shelly devices are not located on the same IP subnet (e.g. using a VPN).
 In this case autoCoIoT should be disabled, CoIoT events will not work, because the underlying CoAP protocol is based on Multicast IP, which usually doesn't passes a VPN or routed network.

-## Discovery

-In general devices need to be powered to be discovered by the binding.
-The binding uses mDNS to discover the Shelly devices.
-They periodically announce their presence, which is used by the binding to find them on the local network.

-Sometimes you need to run the manual discovery multiple times until you see all your devices.

 ## Firmware

 The binding requires firmware version 1.7.0 or newer to enable all features.